TangoYankee/spark-website/.github/README.md

 # Welcome to Phoenix Spark at Travis Air Force Base

-As the inaugural Phoenix Spark Hub, Travis AFB provides leadership and is the role model for future SPARK programs across the Total Force.
-Through continuous organizational learning and inspiring a culture of innovation and empowerment, PHOENIX SPARK will deliver tomorrow’s innovative capabilities to the warfighter today.
+ As the inaugural Phoenix Spark Hub, Travis AFB is the role model for future Spark programs.
+By continuously learning as an organization, inspiring a culture of innovation, and empowering Airmen to lead at every level, Phoenix Spark is delivering tomorrow’s innovative capabilities to the warfighter today.
 Learn more at [travisspark.org](travisspark.github.io/sparkwebsite)

 ## This Repository